CatUnderTheLeaf/udacity_Runaway-Robot/README.md

 distance you want your bot to move, and the OTHER variable, with any information you want to keep track of.

+SOLUTION:
+Used the same code as for part two, but added movement of hunter bot.
+As the hunter bot moves faster than the runaway bot the heading of the hunter is just the next estimation position.

 ----------
 PART FOUR